5 Top Snow Tubing Hills for the Family

 Sylvan Hill Park is the biggest snow tubing hill in the state and lures kids of all ages to "Sit down…Hold on…Push off…Scream…Repeat!
 "Six chutes pave a path down a pair of hills with 133 feet of elevation and two wire tows return you quickly to the top.
 The chalet snack bar serves pizza, nachos, soft pretzels and pre-packaged foods, plus hot and cold beverages.
 The lighted hills operates mid-December through early March, Fri and Sat evenings, plus Sat and Sun afternoons.
 There is also a 2.1 km cross country ski trail system (Single track and a skating lane) and a 1.2 km snowshoe trail system within Sylvan Hill Park for added winter fun.

-Wilmot Mountain's snow tubing facility features 20 lanes for extreme winter fun, a state of the art covered conveyor lift (perfect so you don’t have to hike back up the hill!)
+Wilmot Mountain's snow tubing facility is over 1,000 feet long and features 20 lanes for extreme winter fun (daytime top speeds are 38 mph and night-time speeds can exceed 50 mph!).
+In addition, there is a state of the art covered conveyor lift -- perfect so you don’t have to hike back up the hill!
 Plus, an extra specially sized “kiddie” snow tubing hill is available for the young ones.
-A brand new building is in progress which will accommodate customers by selling tickets and refreshments, and provide a patio to watch other tubers enjoying the snowy hill.
+A brand new lodge accommodates customers by selling tickets and refreshments, and provides a sun deck to watch other tubers enjoying the snowy hill.
 The hill is open weekday nights and afternoon and evenings Friday, Saturdays and Sundays.
 The lodge has hot food and beverages for sale as well as live music on weekends.
 Wilmot Mountain also features 25 unique downhill runs offering varied terrain for all skiers and snowboarders.

 Sunburst is geared to maximum snow tubing fun with 42 1300-foot lanes that rocket you down the 10 story drops at speeds of up to 40mph.
 The recently completed expansion now makes it the largest tubing park in North America.
 The hill's two 540-foot "Magic Carpet" lifts take you and your tube back to the top of the hill in a jiffy.
 Concessions are available at the Sunburst chalet.
 Their snow-making capabilities ensure a season of pure winter fun from mid-December through early March.
 The hill is open Tues-Thurs evenings, and all day Fri, Sat and Sun.
 Sunburst also offers downhill skiing on 11 runs and snowboarding in a terrific terrain park.